 Architectural patterns

-- •Agent-based orchestration: A set of specialized agents owns distinct concerns (data ingestion, feature extraction, model selection, valuation, explainability, compliance checks, and audit logging).
-An orchestration layer coordinates goals, deadlines, and dependencies, enabling parallelism and fault isolation.
+- Agent-based orchestration: A set of specialized agents own distinct concerns—data ingestion, feature extraction, model selection, valuation, explainability, compliance checks, and audit logging.
+An orchestration layer coordinates goals and dependencies, enabling parallelism and fault isolation.

-- •Workflow-as-a-service: A declarative workflow engine expresses valuation pipelines as tasks with inputs, outputs, and policies.
-The engine schedules tasks, retrials, and compensating actions while preserving a chronological audit trail.
+- Workflow-as-a-service: A declarative workflow engine expresses valuation pipelines as tasks with inputs, outputs, and policies, while preserving a chronological audit trail.

-- •Model registry and lineage: All models, features, and data transformations are versioned with traceable lineage.
-This enables reproducibility, rollback, and impact analysis when models are refreshed or data sources change.
+- Model registry and lineage: Versioned models, features, and data transformations are tracked with traceable lineage to enable reproducibility and impact analysis when updates occur.

-- •Observability and resilience: Distributed tracing, metrics, and structured logging provide end-to-end visibility.
+- Observability and resilience: Distributed tracing, metrics, and structured logs provide end-to-end visibility.
 Circuit breakers and backoff strategies mitigate cascading failures.

 Trade-offs